The Best 10 Free Open-source Security Apps for Mac OSX

 2- Lockdown: Security Configuration Auditing Tool

-Lockdown is a lightweight open source app designed to audit and secure configure your MacOSX.
+Lockdown is a lightweight open-source app designed to audit and secure configure your MacOSX.
 It searches all configurations for Mac OSX and reports with the issues require fixing.
-It has a simple easy-to-use interface and

 4- ClamAV: The open source Anti-virus